Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 Again, that speaks to their prolonged and seemingly never-ending tenure at the top.

-And make no mistake, when it comes to durability, I firmly believe Sennheiser is best.
+And make no mistake, when it comes to durability, I firmly believe Sennheiser is one of, if not the best.

 #1